 Political scientist David Lake thinks so.
 In a 2011 article, he suggests that by requiring their adherents to suspend certain truths indefinitely, modern IR theories have “reified” into religious “sects.”
 These sects funnel advanced IR students into purely self-referential corners of the academy, each devoted to a particular “ism.”
 When those students become educators, their ideological training continues to sequester them from history, society, and politics.
 Eventually, all their ability to transcend the “isms” and comment constructively on real-world politics atrophies.9

-This should be disturbing.
-It should be especially disturbing to Christian educators, who are ostensibly committed to purveying truth and empowering their students to do good.
+This should be disturbing, and especially so for Christian educators who are ostensibly committed to purveying truth and empowering their students to do good.
 Encouraging students to adopt ideas that are both false and useless is inconsistent with these goals.
 If modern IR theories are really useless fictions, then Christian schools must begin rethinking their place in IR curricula.
 Otherwise, they risk leading their students into nihilism.

 To anyone who considers this far-fetched, I commend the journalist Malcolm Kyeyune’s 2023 article on foreign policy realism.
 Kyeyune ascribes to realism, which he describes as “truth.”
 But as a keen observer of politics, he also recognizes that realism does not account for what actually animates society: a combination of rational, a-rational, and irrational motivations that he calls “magic.”
 This recognition results in a cognitive dissonance that pushes Kyeyune to metaphysical despondency.
 That “truth isn’t magic, and magic isn’t truth,” he laments, is all part of the “deeply appealing and naturally repellant…story of human greatness, human potential, and human brilliance, and how all those things came to naught in the end.”10